Enovale/matrix-url-previewer-bot/Readme.md

    This is because Matrix doesn’t yet support mixing images and text in a single encrypted message.

-2. When a user edits their message in quick succession, a race condition may prevent Matrix-URL-Previewer-Bot from correctly respond to the last edit.
+2. When a user edits their message in a quick succession, a race condition may prevent Matrix-URL-Previewer-Bot from correctly respond to the last edit.

    The user can workaround this issue by editing the affected message one more time.